Learn recommendations and best practices for securing AEM Forms on OSGi server.

 You can configure the storage service to send over-the-wire to the processing cluster without saving anything locally on the publish node.
 The processing cluster resides in a secure zone behind the private firewall and data remains safe.

 Use the credentials of processing server for AEM DS settings service to post data from the publish node to the processing server.
-It is recommended to use credentials of a restricted non-administrative user with read-write access to repository of processing server.
+Use the credentials of a restricted non-administrative user with read-write access to repository of processing server.
 For more information, see Configuring storage services for drafts and submissions.

 Use user accounts with minimum required privileges to configure data sources for form data model (FDM).
 Using administrative account can provide open access of metadata and schema entities to unauthorized users.